jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 ## Custom Ivory Configuration

-Part of the trick of managing multiple instances in a Ivory cluster is ensuring all of the configuration changes are propagated to each of them.
-This is where IVYO helps: when you make a Ivory configuration change for a cluster, IVYO will apply it to all of the Ivory instances.
+Part of the trick of managing multiple instances in an Ivory cluster is ensuring all of the configuration changes are propagated to each of them.
+This is where IVYO helps: when you make an Ivory configuration change for a cluster, IVYO will apply it to all of the Ivory instances.

 For example, in our previous step we added CPU and memory limits of `2.0` and `4Gi` respectively.
 Let's tweak some of the Ivory settings to better use our new resources.
 We can do this in the `spec.patroni.dynamicConfiguration` section.
 Here is an example updated manifest that tweaks several settings: